Pursuit of a Discriminative Representation for Multiple Subspaces via Sequential Games

 \subsection{Closed-Loop Transcription}

-To learn the encoder mapping \(f\) and \(g\), we use the Closed-Loop Transcription (CTRL) framework, a recent method proposed for representation learning of low-dimensional submanifolds in high-dimensional space \citep{LDR}.
-This framework generalizes \textit{both} GANs and autoencoders; as \(f\) has dual roles as an encoder and discriminator, and \(g\) has dual roles as a decoder and a generator.
+To learn the encoder/decoder mappings \(f\) and \(g\), we use the Closed-Loop Transcription (CTRL) framework, a recent method which was proposed for representation learning of low-dimensional submanifolds in high-dimensional space and has had good empirical results \citep{LDR}.
+This framework generalizes \textit{both} autoencoders and GANs; \(f\) has dual roles as an encoder and discriminator, and \(g\) has dual roles as a decoder and a generator.